Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/BestPractices.md

 To learn more, see [Office voice](Voice.md).

 ###Loading UX
 For any HTML-based UX in your add-in, we recommend that you include a loading indicator.
-The indicator should render when it is fully ready to display; that way, you avoid jarring effects such as elements popping up, or forms rendering that aren't fully displayed or usable.
-The [task pane add-in sample](http://todoaddsample) shows an example of this pattern.
+The rest of the page should only render when it is fully ready to display; that way, you avoid jarring effects such as elements popping up, or forms rendering that aren't fully displayed or usable.
+A common technique used here is to hide the contents of the add-in `<body>` until they are ready to be displayed.
+Its ok and recommended to defer loading and caching other parts of your add-in, not needed for immediate interaction, for when they are needed, particularly if they are big in size.

+###First Time Experience
+It is critical for add-ins to hand hold users to be successful using your add-in.
+We strongly recommend you to:

+- Have a clear call to action.
+It should be apparent to users what to do to use your add-in.
+If needed, have some  teaching UI to guide users the first time they use your add-in and whenever you make significant updates.
+- Provide value right away.
+If you add-in requires a subscription we strongly recommend you to provide a limited amount of functionality even without a subscription.
+Users should feel enticed to try your add-in, not stumble upon a wall that asks them to sign-up when they don't even know what they are signing up for.
+At the very least provide some collateral (e.g. video) that lets user know what you add-in can do.

 ###Performance
 For add-ins that create custom HTML-based interfaces to gather or display information, optimize how resources are loaded, and provide feedback for long-running operations like loading indicators.
 How customers perceive the performance and responsiveness of your add-in is as important as how it actually performs.